-Carefully clean the roots, cut into small pieces, and dry in a dehydrator on low heat.
+Carefully clean the roots, cut into small pieces, and dry in a dehydrator on low heat 90 to 100F.
 Make your infused oil from the dried pieces of root, by pouring warmed oil over the root and leaving in a warm place.
-You can also use a slow cooker on warm to keep the oil warm for a week or two, while the roots infuse, if your house is on the cool side.
+If your house is on the cool side, you can also use a slow cooker on warm to keep the oil warm for a week or two, while the roots infuse.

-One of the beautiful things about using herbs that you grow yourself, is that you can have a collection of herb infused oils, made when the herbs are prime for harvest, and ready to use whenever you need a special formula for treating a specific ailment, whether that is internal or external, acute or chronic.
+One of the beautiful things about using herbs that you grow yourself is that you can have a collection of herb infused oils, made when the herbs are prime for harvest.
+These will be ready to use whenever you need a special formula for treating a specific ailment, whether that is internal or external, acute or chronic.

 Basic Herbal First Aid Ointment